JessieGross/FlashcardsMagic/Readme.md

 ## FlashcardsMagic

 ### App Description
-An educational interactive app where the user gets to create flashcards, edit them, and check the answer.
+An educational interactive app where the user gets to create flashcards, edit them, delete them, and save them for future use.
 When the user is ready to reveal the correct answer, the user can simply click on the flashcard or choose from the multiple choice questions.
 This is a great companion for studying!

 ### App Walk-though